wg-osr/walkerga.github.io/class/sp_athach.md

 - <ins>A Weapon and a Fruit</ins>.
 3/4 chances to have rusted/rotten away.
 Those who dont fuse, becoming heavy [cold iron](https://saltygoo.github.io/2020/11/10/extra-rules/#rare-metals) fruits which you can throw (1D6 damage).

 ## Not a Baby
 You are now large, at least 10' tall and nearly as wide.
-You cant squeeze in tight spaces but your inventory size is doubled.
-You have advantage on combat maneuvres and can carry two handed weapons in one hand.
+You can still squeeze in 5'x5' corridors, but nut much smaller.
+Your inventory size is doubled.
+You have advantage on combat maneuvres and can carry two handed weapons with one hand.